ComplianceSwiftTech BlogKey IT Compliance Requirements for Healthcare Firms

 8. Backup, Disaster Recovery, and Business Continuity

-Healthcare firms should ensure:
+Healthcare firms should:

-These measures protect both patient care and regulatory obligations.
+Ultimately, these measures protect both patient care and regulatory obligations.

 Conclusion: Build Compliance Into Daily Healthcare Operations